Geoff Murtha 30 Day Golf Challenge

 Therefor, 30 Days of preparation was the mark that I would now set aside to compete again.

-Through this I have gained a lot of respect for the senior tour players as playing golf everyday does require that the body withstands many dynamic repetitions.
+Through this I have gained a lot of respect for senior tour players still performing after 50.
+As playing golf everyday does require that the body withstands many dynamic repetitions.
 The challenge is long enough that we will learn something about our commitment, body and motivations.

 We are all different however, I would strongly recommend to keep moving forward at least one day off per week for recovery after the initial 30.
 This may be more depending on age and activity levels.
 But the 30 days of commitment kick started the game back on track.

 30 Day Golf Challenge Steps: